IsmaelTrentin/notes-obs/I3203 Algorithms and Data Structures/Algorithm Analysis.md

 \end{align}
 $$

-We now need to identify our termination condition:
+We now need to identify our ending condition:

 $$
 n - i = 1 \iff i = n - 1